 (SH Prior Course ID: PSY 432); This course includes a study of the major theories of learning and their historical backgrounds; experimental procedures in the study of learning are discussed.
+Prerequisite: 6 semester hours of Psychology.

 PSYC 4333.
 Seminar In Psychology.
 3 Hours.